Chirag-ctrl2/FSM-Based-Embedded-Access-Control-System/README.md

 ---

 ## 🔑 Default Access Credentials
 - **Default PIN:** `1234`
-- The PIN is stored in **EEPROM**, allowing it to persist across power cycles.
+- The PIN is stored in **EEPROM**, allowing persistence across power cycles
-- The default PIN is only written during initial EEPROM initialization and can be changed in future enhancements only if you use and not comment out the initEEPROM() in the code.
+- The default PIN will be written only during initial EEPROM initialization if you use the initEEPROM() in the code and not comment it out.

-> ⚠️ **Note:** This default credential is provided for demonstration and testing purposes.
+> ⚠️ **Note:** Default credentials are provided strictly for demonstration and testing purposes.

 ---

 ## 🧪 Simulation & Testing

-This project was developed and tested using **Tinkercad Circuits**:
+This project was developed and tested using **Tinkercad Circuits**.

-🔗 **Tinkercad Simulation (click to open):**
+🔗 **Tinkercad Simulation:**
 https://www.tinkercad.com/things/4qVpwspqtIz-dazzling-vihelmo

-You can run the simulation there to observe the system behavior:
+### Expected Behavior
-- Enter the correct PIN (`1234`) ➜ door unlocks
+- Enter correct PIN (`1234`) → door unlocks
-- Enter the wrong PIN repeatedly ➜ lockout state engages
+- Enter incorrect PIN repeatedly → system enters lockout state
+- During lockout → keypad input is ignored until timeout expires

 ---

 ## 📸 Project Screenshots

+*(Screenshots from the Tinkercad simulation — stored in the `images/` directory)*

 ### Circuit Overview
 ![Circuit Overview](images/circuit_overview.png)